uthd-dev/game-control/README.md

          DISCORD_BOT_PREFIX: Prefix for Discord Bot Commands

+4. Build & Pre-render the frontend with Next.JS `npm run build`
-4. Start the application `npm run start`
+5. Start the application `npm run start`
-5. *(Optional)* To access the dashboard and start the discord bot, change the field `role` for your user, in the `users` collection of your MongoDB database to `admin`
+6. *(Optional)* To access the dashboard and start the discord bot, change the field `role` for your user, in the `users` collection of your MongoDB database to `admin`
 *NOTE: Your user only gets created in the DB after you've logged in at least once*
 ---